 The Executive Committee shall be installed in office immediately following the Elections held at the General Elections Meeting and shall assume office on the 1st day of January of the following year.

-minimum, a notice of a Special General Meeting shall be posted on the Branch notice board.
-Beyond this, social media, and/or electronic distribution (website, e-mail, etc) may also be utilized to notify members of the Special General Meeting.
-However, due to the possible sensitive natures of some meetings, details of the meeting may be omitted from social media and website posts.
+At minimum, a notice of a Special General Meeting shall be posted on the Branch notice board.
+Beyond this, social media, and/or electronic distribution (website, e-mail, etc) may also be used to notify members.
+Due to the possible sensitive natures of some meetings, details of the meeting may be omitted from social media and website posts.

 2nd Vice President

 Charleswood, Winnipeg, MB